joerod/terraform/scvmm/README.md

 ### `scvmm_virtual_disk_drive`

 Adds/removes a virtual disk drive and expands its size using `New-SCVirtualDiskDrive` and `Expand-SCVirtualDiskDrive`.
+Use `move_path` to move the backing VHD with `Move-SCVirtualHardDisk`.

 ## Data sources